Sign In Forgot Password

 • One piece outfits

 The clothes listed above can make it difficult for your child to reach the potty in time.
-Your child also needs to be able to pull his/her pants up and down and these items will hinder your child’s ability to do so.
+Your child also needs to be able to pull his/her pants up and down independently and these items will hinder your child’s ability to do so.

 REQUIRED SUPPLIES

-– you will be notified when the supply is running low.
+At least two (2) changes of clothing including socks (an extra pair of shoes if available) – you will be notified when the supply is running low.

-POTTY LEARNING SCHEDULE
+TYPICAL POTTY LEARNING SCHEDULE

-For the first week, the child will be scheduled to use the Potty at consistent times of the day whether the child indicates the need to use the Potty or not.
+For the first week, the child will be scheduled to use the potty at consistent times of the day whether the child indicates the need to use the potty or not.

 • Upon arrival at the center (with a parent or caregiver)

-• During outside time
+• Before outside time

 • Before snack